Beauvillier's OT goal lifts Islanders over Sabres

 Anthony Beauvillier scored with 1:56 left in overtime Saturday afternoon as the host New York Islanders edged the Buffalo Sabres 3-2 in Uniondale, N.Y.
 Beauvillier picked up a loose puck at the Sabres' blue line, raced up the ice and shuffled the puck a handful of times as he neared goaltender Linus Ullmark before firing a shot into the far corner of the net.

 Michael Dal Colle and Jordan Eberle scored for the Islanders, who have won three straight and four of five.
 Goalie Semyon Varlamov made 33 saves.
-Victor Olofsson scored in the second period, and Jack Eichel forced overtime by tying the game late in the third, extending his league-high active point streak to 16 games.
-Ullmark recorded 23 saves for the Sabres, who had a three-game winning streak snapped.
+Victor Oloffson scored in the second period and Jack Eichel forced overtime by tying the game late in the third for the Sabres, who had a three-game winning streak snapped.
+Ullmark recorded 23 saves.

 Veteran defenseman Zach Bogosian was a healthy scratch for Buffalo for a second straight game.
 Canada's TSN reported Bogosian requested a trade after the first healthy scratch of his career Thursday night.
 The Islanders took the lead in opportunistic fashion early in the first.